roserajm/PACA/README.md

 # PACA
-Proximity analysis and correspondence analysis of spatial data
+Proximity analysis and correspondence analysis of classified and distance-binned data (ore deposits to caldera rims)